vzeman/confoot/content/en/products/confoot-cfu.md

 shortDescription: "ConFoot CFU is a height adjustable container foot that allows you to adjust container height from ground level to 1.5 meter, with no additional equipment needed for container handling."
 technicalDescription: "The ConFoot CFU is engineered with high-grade steel and features our patented locking mechanism for secure attachment to container corner castings.
 It allows flexible use of containers in different environments and for various purposes."
 videoID: "HDhFIRA-oZU"
+faq:
+  - question: "What is ConFoot CFU?"
+    answer: |
+      ConFoot CFU is a height adjustable container foot that allows you to adjust container height from ground level to 1.5 meter, with no additional equipment needed for container handling.
+  - question: "How does ConFoot CFU work?"
+    answer: |
+      The ConFoot CFU attaches directly to container corner castings, providing a stable base for loading, unloading, and temporary storage.
+Its adjustable design ensures flexibility in positioning containers at the optimal height for your specific needs.
+The system consists of several parts with individual piece weight under 25 kg, making it manageable for operators to handle, while the total leg weight when assembled is 46 kg.
+The straightforward attachment mechanism allows for quick deployment and removal, significantly reducing the time and resources needed for container handling operations.
 specifications:
   - name: "Weight"
     value: "46 kg when assembled (individual piece weight under 25 kg)"